cysouw/diathesis/text/c02_case.md

 ### [ NA | –A ] Nominative drop + accusative {#sec:case-nominativ-drop-accusative}

 A few further apparent dropped nominatives are discussed here for completeness sake.
 They all appear to be highly idiosyncratic.
-The first phenomenon is the drop of the nominative with the verb *geben* when used in the meaning of 'to produce' [@Next a,b].
+The first phenomenon is the drop of the nominative with the verb *geben* when used in the meaning of 'to produce' [@next a,b].

 :::ex
 a.
 Die Trauben geben dieses Jahr einen guten Wein.